xenia-project/xenia/faq.md

 ## System Requirements

 * Windows 8.1 or Windows 10
-* Intel Sandy Bridge or Haswell processor (supporting AVX or AVX2)
+* 64-bit Intel Sandy Bridge or Haswell processor (supporting AVX or AVX2)
-* An OpenGL 4.5-compatible GPU (NVIDIA preferred)
+* An OpenGL 4.5-compatible GPU from [this list](http://delphigl.de/glcapsviewer/listreports.php?listreportsbyextension=GL_ARB_bindless_texture&sortby=description_asc) (NVIDIA recommended)
 * An XInput-compatible controller

+Xenia will check for the minimum supported CPU and GPU on startup and error out if one is not detected.
+Check that your GPU is on [this list](http://delphigl.de/glcapsviewer/listreports.php?listreportsbyextension=GL_ARB_bindless_texture&sortby=description_asc) and that you have the latest drivers installed.
+**You cannot just remove the checks in the code and assume things will work.**

+### What kind of GPU do I need?

+OpenGL 4.5 support and drivers are required in addition to a small set of extensions, the most critical of which is `GL_ARB_bindless_texture`.
+You can check if your GPU is supported by referencing [this list](http://delphigl.de/glcapsviewer/listreports.php?listreportsbyextension=GL_ARB_bindless_texture&sortby=description_asc).

+To get full speed and compatibility the project will be adopting Vulkan and Direct3D 12 so plan accordingly.

+#### Why do you need OpenGL 4.5?
+Won't 3.0 work fine?

+Nope.
+Though technically we could software rasterize everything on a 286 that's not a good way to go about things and we make use of the latest tech to get the best performance and keep the code sane.

 ### Can you add support for Windows Me?
 How about my Pentium II?